Slamy/Wiki_MiSTer/Arcade-Roms.md

 * **rbf**: This indicates the filename (sans path and extension) of the core that should be used to run the game.
 * **buttons**: This indicates the default button mapping for the game.
 As the name implies, it only implies to buttons, not to directional controls.
 The **names** attribute specifies how the buttons are called in the MiSTer OSD while the **default** attribute specifies how the buttons are mapped to the virtual [MiSTer gamepad](/MiSTer-devel/Main_MiSTer/wiki/Main-Joystick-Mapping#mister-gamepad).
 * **switches**: This is to define the dip switches present on the arcade board.
 As this is a bit more complex, there is a [specific section](#Dip-Switches) for it below.
+* **nvram**: This tells MiSTer to save the NVRAM data on Save Settings in the OSD.
+If an NVRAM was saved, it will be sent to the core as well
 * **romstruct**: This is to give information about the rom structure, how the rom memory is mapped.
 Information contained herein is intended as a comment for other developers and not actually used by MiSTer.
 * **remark**: This element is intended for general remarks.
 Information contained herein is intended as a comment for other developers and not actually used by MiSTer.
 * **rom**: Part, patch and interleave elements must have a rom element as a parent element.
 An **index** attribute with a value of 1 is used to pass information to multigame cores, which machine configuration to use.
 For passing actual rom data you need an index value of 0.
 The **md5** attribute is used to specify the md5 checksum.
 The md5 checksum is calculated and checked by MiSTer after the whole rom is created according to the given *.mra file.
 You can use the Linux console to find out the checksum calculated by MiSTer.
 Roms whose checksum differ from the one specified in the *.mra file won't load.